Dasharo/docs/docs/unified-test-documentation/dasharo-security/20R-uefi-setup-password.md

 **Test description**

-BIOS setup password feature has been equipped with an additional functionality that prevents re-setting one of the last 5 access passwords.
+UEFI Setup password feature has been equipped with an additional functionality that prevents re-setting one of the last 5 access passwords.
 This test aims to verify whether the attempt to set old password again will be rejected.